 The Panel considers that the Respondent has intentionally attempted to attract Internet users to its website for commercial gain by creating a likelihood of confusion with the Complainant's trade mark in accordance with paragraph 4(b)(iv) of the Policy.

-First, the disputed domain name carries a high risk of implied affiliation as it is identical to the Complainant's long-standing and distinctive trade mark - see section 2.5.1 of the WIPO Overview 3.0.
+First, the disputed domain name carries a high risk of implied affiliation as it is identical to the Complainant's trade mark - see section 2.5.1 of the WIPO Overview 3.0.